-Grade Grade Points Definition Explanation A+ A A- 4.30 4.00 3.70 Excellent Considerable evidence of original thinking; demonstrated outstanding capacity to analyse and synthesize; outstanding grasp of subject matter; evidence of extensive knowledge base B+ B B- 3.30 3.00 2.70 Good Evidence of grasp of subject matter, some evidence of critical capacity and analytical ability; reasonable understanding of relevant issues; evidence of familiarity with the literature C+ C C- 2.30 2.00 1.70 Satisfactory Evidence of some understanding of the subject matter; ability to develop solutions to simple problems; benefiting from his/her university experience D 1.00 Marginal Pass Evidence of minimally acceptable familiarity with subject matter; critical and analytical skills (except in programmes where a minimum grade of "C" is required) F 0.00 Inadequate Insufficient evidence of understanding of the subject matter; weakness in critical and analytical skills; limited or irrelevant use of the literature INC 0.00 Incomplete W Neutral and no credit obtained Withdrew after deadline ILL Neutral and no credit obtained Compassionate reasons, illness P Neutral Pass TR Neutral Transfer credit on admission Pend- ing Neutral Grade Not Reported while registered in a particular level of study.
+Grade Grade Points Definition Explanation A+ A A- 4.30 4.00 3.70 Excellent Considerable evidence of original thinking; demonstrated outstanding capacity to analyse and synthesize; outstanding grasp of subject matter; evidence of extensive knowledge base B+ B B- 3.30 3.00 2.70 Good Evidence of grasp of subject matter, some evidence of critical capacity and analytical ability; reasonable understanding of relevant issues; evi- dence of familiarity with the literature C+ C C- 2.30 2.00 1.70 Satisfactory Evidence of some understanding of the subject matter; ability to devel- op solutions to simple problems; benefiting from his/her university ex- perience D 1.00 Marginal Pass Evidence of minimally acceptable familiarity with subject matter; criti- cal and analytical skills (except in programmes where a minimum grade of "C" is required) F 0.00 Inadequate Insufficient evidence of understanding of the subject matter; weakness in critical and analytical skills; limited or irrelevant use of the literature INC 0.00 Incomplete W Neutral and no credit obtained Withdrew after deadline ILL Neutral and no credit obtained Compassionate reasons, illness Р Neutral Pass TR Neutral Transfer credit on admission Pend- ing Neutral Grade Not Reported accordance with the scale above by the number of credit hours of each course then dividing that sum by the total credit hours attempted.
+A Term GPA includes only those courses attempted in a single term and the Cumulative GPA includes all courses attempted while registered in a particular level of study.
 (BA, BJH, BMus and BSc are Level UG, BJ is Level J1).
-If a class has been repeated, only the highest grade awarded is included.
+If a course has been repeated, only the highest grade awarded is included.